The best German cities for quality of life

 Luckily, there are numerous resources to help.
 For instance, the world's largest HR consulting firm, Mercer, releases an annual Quality of Living Index, which looks at cities across the world in terms of the quality of life they offer for residents.

 Mercer evaluates many different factors when devising its list, including the economic environment, the standards of education, and quality of healthcare services (to name just a few).
 The result is a very comprehensive and reliable list ranking 230 countries, which is used to help employers place their employees on international assignments.
 It can also be an invaluable resource for expats, whether they're looking to move for work or simply for an interesting city to retire in where they and their family can enjoy a high quality of life.
+We've more recently conducted our own research and created a quality of life index for expats looking to move abroad.

 One country's cities that appear repeatedly on the list is Germany, which had an impressive five locations within the top 20 (and three in the top 10).
 This is not particularly surprising, as Germany's cities always tend to rank highly year after year in the Index.